simonpenel/thirdkind/README.md

     -o outputfile : set name of output file
     -O switching nodes in order to minimise transfer crossings (under development) -p : build a phylogram
-    -P : pipe species tree uniformisation
+    -P : species 'upper' tree uniformisation
-    -r ratio : set the ratio between width of species and gene tree.
-               Default 1.0, you usualy do not need to change it.
-    -s : drawing species tree only
+    -r ratio : set the ratio between width of species and gene tree Default 1.0, you usualy do not need to change it -s : drawing species tree only
     -S : display node support
-    -t <t> : redudant transfers are displayed as one, with opacity according to abundance and only if abundance is higher tan t.
+    -t <t> : redudant transfers are displayed as one, with opacity according to abundance and only if abundance is higher tan t
-             Only one gene is displayed.
+             Only one gene is displayed
-    -T <n> : with option -t, select the gene to display.
-    -u <t> : with -g, same as -t, but apply to the '-f' input file, and -t will apply to the '-g' file.
-    -U <n> : same as -T with -t, but for -u
+    -T <n> : with option -t, select the gene to display -u <t> : with -g, same as -t, but apply to the '-f' input file, and -t will apply to the '-g' file -U <n> : same as -T with -t, but for -u
     -v : verbose
     -W width : multiply the tree width by factor 'width'

     Note on -b option : you must set a browser as default application for opening svg file

-    Note on -g option : this will generate 3-levels reconciliation svg files.
-    For example you may input a gene-symbiote recphyloxml file  with -g and symbiote-host recphyloxml file with -f The -t/-u options are not totally implemented for the mapped_1/2/3 svg output files.
+    Note on -g option : this will generate 3-levels reconciliation svg files For example you may input a gene-symbiote recphyloxml file  with -g and symbiote-host recphyloxml file with -f The -t/-u options are not totally implemented for the mapped_1/2/3 svg output files

 `Input format is guessed according to the file name extension:`